hotelcaliforniabm/duxel/README.md

 ![alt text](https://github.com/hotelcaliforniabm/duxel/blob/master/duxel/Stacked%20Components.jpg "Packed Düxel components")

 ## Some Advice
-* Practice!
+* Practice Setup!
 Don't just willy nilly show up on the playa and try to wing it
-* Tools: a level, (step)ladders, work gloves, rubber mallets, crow bar and maybe an actual mallet
+* Tools: a level, multiple (step)ladders, work gloves, rubber mallets, a crow bar and maybe an actual mallet (for when shit went wrong)
 * Use Kiln dried lumber for the 4x4 to avoid warping and cracks (otherwise its going to be a one time only project)
 * Build the first duxel first and make sure its 100% level...otherwise you are going to multiply the mess
 * Only have 3-4 people working on putting the structure together at a time...the other can deliver materials